Zusammenfassung

 For the camera to work reliably in the field, it needs more than just a trigger.
 A self-test upon startup should check all components—camera, sensors, storage—and report the status.
 I have planned two levels of feedback:

-• A bi-color LED directly shows the status ("Ready" or error)
+- A bi-color LED directly shows the state ("Ready" or error)

-• An OLED display (SSD1306, 0.96″) provides more detailed information: whether the SD card was detected, whether the sensors are responding correctly, or if there is an error in the process.
+- An OLED display (SSD1306, 0.96″) provides more detailed information: whether the SD card was recognized, whether the sensors are responding correctly, or if there is an error in the process.

 The Price